20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
+0. Event#show: using url `?leader=true` somehow kills registering as a leader unless you come from `events/lead`

 1. I created EventsController::SubtractSubsets and should write tests for it
   * Test the class (as a model)
   * Write a system test for event-based inventories